 - Criminally obscene adult content hosted in the UK.

 - Non-photographic child sexual abuse images hosted in the UK

 Childline offers help and advice to children who are worried, concerned or at risk in any way.
-If you would like to contact an impartial person to discuss any issues that you may be finding difficult, please click on the link below or ring the number shown.
+If you would like to contact an impartial person to discuss any issues that you may be finding difficult, please click on the link above or ring the number shown.

 “We provide advice and support to empower anyone experiencing a mental health problem.
 We campaign to improve services, raise awareness and promote understanding.”